Before I begin, please let me be the first to say that I have not found the perfect balance between FIRE and YOLO.

 It’s all gucci as long as you know you are meeting your goals.

-So, how do you determine your balance along the FIRE and YOLO spectrum?
+So, how can you determine your balance along the FIRE and YOLO spectrum?

 - Learn the basic formula to build wealth as a physician,

 - Practice the 7 simple habits that will make you rich, and